abhinavdc/abhinav.xyz/src/pages/articles/2019-04-06---Angular-Web-Workers/index.md

 tags:
   - 'Angular'
   - 'JavaScript'
 description: 'Angular 8 was just released and working with web workers was never this easy.
-Angular CLI will now let you generate web workers just like a component or service.
+Angular CLI will now let you generate web workers just like a component or service.'
 ---

 Angular 8 was just released and working with Web Workers was never this easy.
 Angular CLI will now let you generate Web Workers just like a component or service.